polazarus/ocamlyices/README.markdown

 Partial linking is used so as the `ocamlyices.cma/.cmxa` does not depend on the camlidl library.

-### GMP
+### (Expert) About GMP

 Yices uses a library for arbitrary precision arithmetic, called GMP.
 Like any other dependency, this dependency may lead to version incompatibilities.
-Yices' website propose a special version cooked with “GMP statically linked”.
+Yices' website proposes a special version cooked with “GMP statically linked”.
 This version contains only a static library `libyices.a`, which includes GMP.
 However, using a static library leads to larger binaries and in case of multi-process programs to larger memory footprint.

-That is why personnaly I prefer to stick with Yices without GMP.
+That is why personnally I prefer to stick with Yices without GMP.
 At the moment (1.0.34), `libyices.so` is dependent on `libgmp.so.10` (that is, a GMP version 5.x).
 Most recent systems come with packages for the version 5.x of GMP, called for instance `libgmp10` and `libgmp10-dev` (with headers) on Debian and Ubuntu.